 Most founders have a checklist somewhere.
 Talk to investors.
 Send the deck.
 Follow up.
 Close the round.
 It works for the first two weeks.
 Then a partner asks for the data room and there is not one.
 An associate goes silent and there is no follow-up rule.

-The three phases, in order
+The four phases, in order

 What adapts actually means